Full Name: Histone Ab ELISA Kit

 The presence or even an absence of a particular antinuclear antibodies can be a useful aid in determining a specific disorder.
 Many drugs are associated with drug-induced lupus in some people such as; hydralazine, penicillamine, isoniazid, quinidine, procainamide and minocycline.
 However, majority of anti-histone antibodies in drug induced lupus erythematosus are of temporary character and tend to disappear within a few months after treatment.

-Human anti-histone ELISA kit is a method for measuring in-vitro quantitative amounts of IgG auto-antibodies to histone antibody in human serum or plasma.
-This anti-histone ELISA kit has a minimum analytical sensitivity limit of 1.0 U/ml.
+Human histone Ab ELISA kit is a method for measuring in-vitro quantitative amounts of IgG autoantibodies against histone antibody (anti-histone, histone Ab, anti-histone IgG) in human serum or plasma.
+This assay has a minimum analytical sensitivity limit of 1.0 U/ml.

-The minimum detection sensitivity level of histone IgG auto-antibodies using this human anti-histone ELISA kit was 1.0 U/ml.
-The dynamic range for this ELISA assay is 12.5 – 200.0 U/ml.
+The minimum detection sensitivity level of histone IgG auto-antibodies (histone Ab, anti-histone IgG, anti-histone) using current histone ELISA kit was 1.0 U/ml.
+The dynamic range for this assay is 12.5 – 200.0 U/ml.

 - The complex role of DNA, histones and HMGB1 in the pathogenesis of SLE.
 Autoimmunity.
 (2014) 47 (8): 487-93.
 Review.
 Pisetsky D.S.